MLBazaar/AutoBazaar/README.md

 ## Citing AutoBazaar

-If you use AutoBazaar for yor research, please consider citing the following paper (https://arxiv.org/pdf/1905.08942.pdf):
+If you use AutoBazaar for your research, please consider citing the following paper (https://arxiv.org/pdf/1905.08942.pdf):

 ```
 @article{smith2019mlbazaar,